ibm-cloud-docs/schematics/tutorials/automate-continuous-deployment.md

 The ibm_cos_bucket example creates an instance of {{site.data.keyword.cos_full_notm}}, {{site.data.keyword.cloud_notm}} Activity Tracker and {{site.data.keyword.cloud_notm}} monitoring with Sysdig.
 {: shordesc}

 As per your resource usage, the cost is incurred.
-For more information, about the pricing, refer, [Pricing](/docs/billing-usage?topic=billing-usage-charges).
-About the support and help, refer [Schematics help](/docs/schematics?topic=schematics-schematics-help).
+For more information, about the pricing, refer to [Pricing](/docs/billing-usage?topic=billing-usage-charges).
+About the support and help, refer to [Schematics help](/docs/schematics?topic=schematics-schematics-help).
 {: important}